How do I join a group?

 Women of Color Collective

 All self-identified women and femmes of color students, staff, and faculty are welcome to share their stories and learn about others’ experiences at Women of Color Collective.
-This discussion-based program follows the Women’s Center Brave Space model to provide a welcoming environment and thoughtful community to engage in conversations focused on the intersections of gender and race.
-This group centers the experiences of women and femmes of color; we request that students do not use this space for class research or interviews.
-WOCC will meet during the spring semester on a monthly basis.
-For the most accurate meeting times, visit our myUMBC events page.
+This discussion-based program follows the Women’s, Gender, and Equity Center Brave Space model to provide a welcoming environment and thoughtful community to engage in conversations focused on the intersections of gender and race.
+This group centers the experiences of women and femmes of color and is open to all individuals regardless of their sex, gender, race, ethnicity, or national origin; we request that students do not use this space for class research or interviews.